2020PB/police-brutality/reports/New York.md

 Police beat protesters leaving Stonewall Inn after a demonstration honoring queer and people of color who died at hands of police, in solidarity with George Floyd.
 One man had his arm broken and required multiple staples to close wounds on his head.

-tags: beat, strike, lgbtq+, protestor
+tags: beat, strike, lgbtq+, protester

 id: ny-newyorkcity-20